Fluticasone/vilanterol (By breathing)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- Open the cover of the inhaler until you hear a clicking sound.
-The inhaler is now ready to use.
-Do not close the cover until you have taken your dose.
-If you open and close the cover without inhaling the dose, you will lose the medicine.
-Do not take more than 1 puff per day.
+- Each time you open the cover of the inhaler and hear a click, the inhaler is ready to use.
+Do not close the cover again until you have taken your dose.
+You will lose the dose if you open and close the cover without inhaling the medicine.

 - When you have finished all your inhalations, rinse your mouth out with water.